• Skip to primary navigation

 A comal on a stovetop cooking two tortillas, with a clear bowl holding an oiled napkin visible in the background.

-Step 5: Preheat a comal or heavy skillet over medium-high heat.
+Preheat a comal or heavy skillet over medium-high heat.
 Lightly grease it with a bit of oil using a folded napkin.
 Carefully peel the tortilla off the plastic and place it on the hot surface.
 Cook each side for about 40 seconds, then flip.

 Two tortillas cooking on the top side, ready to be flipped and puff up